 The Credit Karma app also offers access to all the personalized financial tools you’ll find on the desktop and mobile website.
 Many of these tools, like the Relief Roadmap, were designed first and foremost for the in-app experience.
 That’s why we think the app is the best way to make the most of Credit Karma’s most-helpful tools.

 If you’re shopping for financial products like a credit card or personal loan, Credit Karma can help by suggesting offers based on your credit and personalized “Approval Odds” (money Credit Karma makes from partners may also be a factor in our recommendations).

 Approval Odds serve as guidelines (not guarantees) about the likelihood that you’ll be approved for a specific financial product.
 No two credit profiles are exactly the same, so your odds of approval might be different from those of other Credit Karma members.
 Scroll over the information icon next to the Approval Odds for each of your credit card recommendations, and you’ll see a pop-up message that explains how Credit Karma determines your unique Approval Odds.

-Credit Karma looks at how your credit profile compares to other Credit Karma members who were approved for this product, or whether you meet certain criteria determined by the lender.
-Of course, there’s no such thing as a sure thing, but knowing whether your Approval Odds are Excellent, Very Good, Good, Fair or Poor may help you narrow down your choices.
+Credit Karma determines Approval Odds by comparing your credit profile to other Credit Karma members who were approved for this product, or whether you meet certain criteria determined by the lender.
+Of course, there’s no such thing as a sure thing, but knowing your Approval Odds may help you narrow down your choices.
 For example, you may not be approved because you don’t meet the lender’s “ability to pay standard” after they verify your income and employment; or, you already have the maximum number of accounts with that specific lender.

 Curated tips to help you make financial progress